Understanding the Difference Between Abdominoplasty and Lipectomy for Body Contouring

 Genetics

 Genetics play a significant role in determining how fat is distributed in the body and how elastic the skin is.
-Some individuals are genetically predisposed to have less elastic skin, making them more likely to experience sagging skin and the need for body contouring procedures.
+Some individuals are genetically predisposed to have less elastic skin, making them more likely to experience loose skin and the need for surgical remedies.

-Understanding one’s genetic predispositions can guide decisions regarding body contouring surgeries, helping to achieve desired body shapes and contours effectively.
-Whether it’s abdominoplasty or lipectomy, these procedures can be tailored to address specific genetic needs.
+Understanding one’s genetic predispositions can guide decisions on whether an abdominoplasty or lipectomy woud be more tailored to treat specific genetic needs.

 Book your appointment online now